Return to top

 You can’t just order one bottle without signing up for a Hiya health subscription.
 That’s because the subscription is a monthly experience intended to give you peace of mind that your child will always have the vitamins they need on hand (you’ll never run out!)
 They deliver a pouch of fresh vitamins to your door each month.
 But, you can always sign up for a subscription and cancel if it doesn’t work out – Hiya has super easy cancellation and free shipping too!

-I hope I have thoroughly answered all of your questions in this Hiya Vitamins review!
+I hope I have thoroughly answered all of your questions in this Hiya Vitamin review!
+Overall I love Hiya Vitamins and would absolutely recommend this brand if you’re looking for a clean multivitamin for your kid(s).
+But ultimately you have to make the decision on what vitamin will be the best fit for your child!
 If you have any further questions, please leave a comment below – I personally respond to every question I get!
-You can also FOLLOW ME on FACEBOOKTWITTERINSTAGRAM and PINTEREST to see more delicious, healthy, family friendly food!

 1. I’m trying to compare what we currently give our kids, a prescription multivitamin with fluoride.5mg purple by Puretec.
 Are prescription vitamins as good or better than Hiya?
 I can’t find a comparison, and there would be a significant price increase being the current multi is mostly covered under our prescription plan